When Can You Call Yourself a Writer?

 And so, I fancied myself an author and reserved the prestigious title of writer for those who deserved it.

 All that changed for me after listening to an episode of the Write Now podcast hosted by Sarah Werner.
 She said something to the effect that, “If you write, then you are a writer.”
-Something clicked for me at an identity level–I write; therefore, I am.
+Something clicked for me at an identity level–I write; therefore, I am a writer.

 It’s been over a year since those words re-shaped me at a soul level and what do ya know, I’ve since finished the first draft to a novel, bad grammar and all.